 Speaking of road trips, here is the real reason why I made these!
 Zach and I are driving to Maine tomorrow and are planning on bringing these energy bars for snacking on for the four hour drive.

-We’re also going SNOWSHOEING!
-And they’ll be great to bring with us on our trek in the wilderness.
+We’re also going snowshoeing!
+These energy bars will be great to bring with us on our trek in the wilderness.

-If we get stranded, at least we will have the energy bars.
+If we get stranded, at least we will have snacks.

 5 Ingredient Peanut Butter and Banana Energy Bars

 - 9x9 Baking Dish (or similar size)

 - Add oats (2 cups) and almonds (1 cup) and mix until combined.

 - Bake at 350 degrees for 30 minutes, or until golden brown on edges.